Objectives

 Results for File transfer

 For this calculation it is assumed that there is only a single packet from this transfer at a node at any time (except of course at the source node).
-This seems a realistic assumption: packets from the same source go in the same direction, so it is unlikely that multiple packets from a single transfer arrive (nearly) simultaneously (i.e. ignoring packets travelling along another route).
-The effective speed of all lines (i.e. depending on speed and occupancy) in the network are assumed to be at the same level, so the rate of incoming packets is about the same as the rate of outgoing packets (no local accumulation except queueing).
+This seems a realistic assumption: packets from the same source go in the same direction, so it is unlikely that multiple packets from a single transfer arrive (nearly) simultaneously (i.e. a negligible fraction of the packets may travel along another route).
+The effective speed of all lines (i.e. depending on speed and occupancy) on any node are assumed to be at the same level, so the rate of incoming packets is about the same as the rate of outgoing packets (no local accumulation except queuing).
 But as this transfer has to compete with other uses of the network, its packets will have to queue for transmission along with the rest.

 The results seem slightly better than achievable in the 'real' world, especially with small files, probably because the ignored initiation and closing sequence, MTU discovery and retransmissions (or link load is even higher).